-Surely you’ve heard of the notorious rogue AI from the Terminator franchise?
-If not, here’s a quick catch-up — the US military senselessly granted control of their complete arsenal to the omnipotent AI they hoped would protect them, Skynet.
-Shortly after, the AI turned against its human creators and all hell broke loose.
+Surely you’ve heard of the notorious rogue AI from the Terminator?
+In the movie, the US military senselessly granted control of their complete arsenal to the omnipotent AI they hoped would protect them, Skynet.
+Shortly after, the AI turned against its human creators, and all hell broke loose.

 To oppose, we are building ScyNet, as we believe a decentralized, transparent, open-source approach is the way to go.
 ScyNet is a decentralized infrastructure for creating and training autonomous AI agents, built to serve and empower humanity.

-- As of last year, Google’s breakthrough in AutoML revealed that a machine was able to design another AI on par with their expert data scientists.
+As of last year, Google’s breakthrough in AutoML revealed that a machine was able to design another AI on par with their expert data scientists.
 AI is effectively better at improving itself than we can be.
-All it needs to become even better is- more processing power.
+All it needs to become even better is more computational power.

 The NASNet paper confirmed that — it took 450 GPUs working together for 4 days to find that perfect Neural Network for image classification.
-It’s then hardly a surprise that the leaders in the AI field are megacorporations like Google, Amazon, Facebook, Microsoft, which own tens of thousands of servers (millions in Alphabet’s case).
+It’s then hardly a surprise that the leaders in the AI field are tech giants like Google, Amazon, Facebook, Microsoft, which own tens of thousands of servers (millions in Alphabet’s case).

 To summarize — AI is already heavily ingrained in our world.
-But the best instances are owned by public corporations with the pyramidal structure of a typical centralized organization.
-On top of which is the public pressure from the retail shareholders and major investors, who just want to see the value of their assets grow.
+However, the best instances of creating it are owned by public corporations with a structure of a typical centralized organization.
+On top of which is the public pressure from the retail shareholders and major investors, who want to see the value of their assets grow.

 How does it work?

-First of all, ScyNet is a network of AI agents.
-Each of them specializes in a certain task.
-Agents can also collaborate and compose complex structures to resolve more complicated problems in the form of AI agents.
+Think of ScyNet as a network of AI agents.
+Each of them specializes in a specific task.
+Nodes within the system will collaborate and compose complex structures to resolve more complicated problems in the form of AI agents.

-The agents are produced by Controller Machine Learning algorithms, also known as AutoML metaheuristics.
-The network autonomously self-improves, as it learns how to learn to produce better AI agents.
+Agents are produced by Controller Machine Learning algorithms, also known as AutoML metaheuristics.
+We call them “Hatcheries.”
+The network autonomously self-improves, as it learns how to learn to produce better AI agents continuously.

 With the ecosystem of builders and trainers in place, ScyNet could become the ultimate decentralized infrastructure for AI.

-ScyNet itself is a designed as a Decentralized Autonomous Organization (DAO) and is an initiative of another working DAO — the Comrade Cooperative.
+ScyNet itself is designed to function as a Decentralized Autonomous Organization (DAO) and is an initiative of another DAO — the Comrade Cooperative.

 Comrade is an autonomous digital cooperative, managed through members’ democratic consensus.
 Utilizing blockchain, we collaborate remotely, manage agreements, fund each other ideas and share the profits of our labour.
 All of which as we see fair.
-To achieve all this, we use an open-source framework called Wetonomy to manage our DAO.
+To achieve all this, we use an open-source framework called Wetonomy.

 Join the community